TheMadDodger/GloryECS/README.md

 ### Features

 - Generate type and field data in your classes/structs
+- Class generation for easy enum conversion
 - Register custom templated types
 - Array support for std::vector
 - Aqcuire typedata from type name or type hash
 - Iterate over fields in a type
-- Set and Get values through reflection
+- Get and Set values through type data
 - Create instances from type data

 ### Generating TypeData and FieldData
 To generate `TypeData` and `FieldData` for your custom types, the REFLECTABLE macro can be used.
 It generates both your fields, and the nescesary data for those fields.
 The data is generated as a static getter function, but all data in this function is statis, so it is only ever created once.
 Which should minimize overhead.
 The first parameter in the macro is always the type of your class/struct itself.
 Using the parameters that follow, you may add up to 20 fields.
-The type of the field must be encapsulated with (), followed by a tab/space, and then the field name.
+A field must be formatted in the following form: (type)(name)

 Example:
 ```cpp